shpaw415/bunext/README.md

 ## 0.7.7

-- Head display order modified path \* is overwriten by the current path
+- Head display order modified path \* is overwritten by the current path
 - Head data is now deep merged now meta and links are stacked

 ## 0.7.8

-- env variables can be made public by adding PULIC keyword.
+- env variables can be made public by adding PUBLIC keyword.
   Ex:
   PUBLIC_API_KEY="abcdefghijklmnop12345678" // can be accessed from client and server API_KEY="abcdefghijklmnop12345678" // only accessed from server side

-- css can now be loaded direcly in the page as a link in /static path
+- css can now be loaded directly in the page as a link in /static path
-- @static path is now accessible to direcly access /static path
+- @static path is now accessible to directly access /static path

 ## 0.7.9